-Chances for recovery
+Chances for data recovery

 Data loss caused by file deletion

 Any deleted file remains on the storage until the storage space is reused by other data.
-After file deletion, the operating system may reuse disk space to save a new file.
+After file deletion, the operating system may reuse the disk space to save a new file.
 Thus, even a minor piece of information written to the storage can cause permanent data loss.
 Using a web browser might result in overwriting deleted files through caching or saving cookies to the storage.
 If you install any software to the same drive, your data can be overwritten as well.

 Another factor that affects the prospect of data recovery after file deletion is the file deletion algorithm of a file system.
 For the Windows NTFS file system the chances for a positive outcome are quite high: if the file descriptor remains on the disk, the software can easily find all the required information about the file.
-Unlike NTFS, the BSD UFS file system destroys information about file start, location and size permanently and together with a high degree of file fragmentation (typical for this file system) leaves few chances for successful data recovery.
+Unlike NTFS, the BSD UFS file system destroys information about the file start, location and size permanently and together with a high degree of file fragmentation (typical for this file system) leaves few chances for successful data recovery.

 Other file systems (like FAT) provide average chances for data recovery.
-Here, the information is destroyed partly (like information about file fragments), but information about the file name, start and size remains on the disk.
-Heuristic algorithms allow “predicting” file fragments and recovering undamaged files.
+Here, the information is destroyed partly (like the information about file fragments), but the information about the file name, start and size remains on the disk.
+Heuristic algorithms allow "predicting" file fragments and recovering undamaged files.
 Owing to the lack of real information about the allocation of file fragments data recovery software may fail to detect the actual position of the file, especially if several fragmented files situated close to the same location on the storage were deleted.

 These factors determine using a set of deterministic and heuristic algorithms to predict the location of the deleted file.
 These algorithms differ from manufacturer to manufacturer and so do the recovery results.